tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 Open the slideshow and explain the following:

-* Students will use the methodologies outlined in the [Problem Solving Guidelines](Activities/01-Ins_Problem_Solving_Guidelines/Solved/TechnicalInterviewGuidelines.pdf) to impress upon a technical interviewer that they are **strong problem solvers.** Specifically, students will use the following technical interview methodologies:
+* Students will use the methodologies outlined in the [problem solving guidelines document](Activities/01-Ins_Problem_Solving_Guidelines/Solved/TechnicalInterviewGuidelines.pdf) to impress upon a technical interviewer that they are **strong problem solvers.** Specifically, students will use the following technical interview methodologies:

   * Restate/explain the problem with a **concrete example.**
   * Sketch the solution on a high-level (ex. psuedocode).